-If any other University Police Department bargaining unit receives something other than what unrepresented employees receive in healthcare coverage, the lieutenants' bargaining unit will have the option of receiving the other coverage.
+If any University police Department bargaining unit receives something other than what unrepresented employees receive in healthcare coverage, the ULEO's bargaining unit will have the option of receiving the other coverage.

 The surcharge for coverage of a spouse or domestic partner of employees who are eligible for health insurance coverage through an employer other than the University of Cincinnati but choose to enroll in a University of Cincinnati health insurance plan shall be the same as for unrepresented employees.